CAWaterBoardDataCenter/SafeToSwim/src/faq.md

 ### What kind of activities are considered recreational?

-Recreational activities in water bodies include swimming, surfing, wading, boating, fishing, and other water sports.
-These activities often involve direct contact with the water, which can increase the risk of exposure to harmful bacteria and pathogens if the water quality is poor.
+Recreational activities here refer to water contact recreation as defined by the REC-1 beneficial use category, including swimming, surfing, wading, boating, fishing, and other water sports.
+These activities often involve direct contact with the water and the possibility of ingestion, which can increase the risk of exposure to harmful bacteria and pathogens if the water quality is poor.

 ### What are "indicator bacteria"?